 Invasive species can be confused with the exotic species as they are both non-indigenous species.
 They are both species that have introduced to a new area they aren’t native to.
 Invasive species tend to displace the native species and even alter the entire ecosystem.
 While the exotic species tend to lend in causing no harm to the native species.

-They are able to spread faster.
+They can spread faster.
 This helps them compete for resources that are already scarce.
 As a result, the productivity of the indigenous species is decreased.

 These species tend to attack an already weak ecosystem.
 They create an imbalance in the ecosystem that is already vulnerable.

-Their ability to colonize an area they occupy cause a decrease in the native species.
+Their ability to colonize an area they occupy causes a decrease in the native species.
 With reduced populations and insufficient resources, the native species are vulnerable to endangerment.

 Ways to curb the spread of invasive species